abstractinfrastructure/k8s-intro-tutorials/cli/README.md

 $ kubectl config get-contexts
 ```

-2. Create a new context called `minidev` within the `minikube` cluster with the `dev` namespace, as the
+2. Create a new context called `kind-dev` within the `kind-kind` cluster with the `dev` namespace, as the
-`minikube` user.
+`kind-kind` user.
 ```
-$ kubectl config set-context minidev --cluster=minikube --user=minikube --namespace=dev
+$ kubectl config set-context kind-dev --cluster=kind-kind --user=kind-kind --namespace=dev
 ```

 3. View the newly added context.